-Gretchen E. Buhlig joined the ASU Foundation for A New American University in January 2012 as vice president for leadership giving and now serves as chief operating officer and managing director.
-In her executive role at the foundation, Buhlig works closely with CEO Rick Shangraw and ASU President Michael Crow to identify, cultivate, and steward major university donors.
+Gretchen E. Buhlig joined the ASU Foundation for A New American University in January 2012 as vice president for leadership giving and now serves as chief executive officer.
+In her executive role at the foundation, Buhlig works closely with ASU Enterprise Partners CEO Rick Shangraw and ASU President Michael Crow to identify, cultivate, and steward major university donors.

 Previously, she served A.T.
 Still University, the founding school of osteopathic medicine, for nearly six years as associate vice president of institutional advancement.